jghoman/awesome-apache-airflow/README.md

 - [Building a Production-Level ETL Pipeline Platform Using Apache Airflow](https://towardsdatascience.com/building-a-production-level-etl-pipeline-platform-using-apache-airflow-a4cf34203fbd) - This post describes how the system management team at Cerner uses Airflow.
 - [Bare minimal Airflow on Kubernetes (Local, EKS, AKS)](https://github.com/stwind/airflow-on-kubernetes) - An article on deploying Airflow on local Kubernetes, AWS EKS and Azure AKS with bare minimal setup.
 - [Breaking up the Airflow DAG monorepo](https://tech.scribd.com/blog/2020/breaking-up-the-dag-repo.html) - This post describes how to support managing Airflow DAGs from multiple git repos through S3.
-- [Improving Performance of Apache Airflow Scheduler](https://medium.com/databand-ai/improving-performance-of-apache-airflow-scheduler-507f4cb6462a) - A story of an adventure that allowed us to speed up DAG parsing time 10 times
+- [Improving Performance of Apache Airflow Scheduler](https://medium.com/databand-ai/improving-performance-of-apache-airflow-scheduler-507f4cb6462a) - A story of an adventure that allowed [Databind](https://databand.ai/) to speed up DAG parsing time 10 times

 ## Books, blogs, podcasts, and such
 - [Data Pipelines with Apache Airflow](https://www.manning.com/books/data-pipelines-with-apache-airflow) - A Manning book (Early Access September 2019) on Airflow.